top of page

 Alison Mostrom (University of the Sciences in Philadelphia) has students do a "metacognition pyramid" before they write anything; TΦ101 has tried to adapt this for philosophy papers.

-2. Assigning a topic and rubrics.
-Generally speaking, the more structured your paper assignment is, the better the experience.
-Good paper assignments are often longer than the paper itself.
+2. Assigning a topic and rubrics Generally speaking, the more structured your paper assignment is, the better the experience.
+Good paper assignments instructions are often as long as, or longer than, the paper itself.
 They usually include a question or problem for the student to address (rather than asking students to pick their own topic), and some detailed rubrics describing what the instructor will be looking for.
 The best topics are ones that can only be done by a close reading of the texts, and where secondary sources won’t be helpful.
+Asking students to stick to assigned material, or certain versions of classic texts, is especially important in the age of AI.
 Creating rubrics helps the students understand how you will evaluate their work.
 There are several reasons for detailed paper assignments:

-Students who are given a general topic or no topic at all are much more likely to go to Wikipedia or SparkNotes and end up with a summary or, at worst, a plagiarism.
+• Students who are given a general topic or no topic at all are much more likely to go to Wikipedia or ChatGPT and end up with a summary or, at worst, a case of plagiarism

 3. Giving feedback.
 Look around your department for a pile of graded papers left out (in violation of FERPA) for students to pick up.
 Pick one yourself, and look at the feedback.
 Often you will see a number of corrected grammatical mistakes, some illegible or confusing comments in the margin (“awkward,” “not really what Descartes says here”) and then at the end of the paper a grade and a few sentences justifying the grade.
 Now watch a student pick up a paper.
 The student will turn immediately to the last page, read the grade, and then walk away.
 Often the student will never examine the comments.
 TΦ101 believes that most students learn fairly little from this kind of feedback, and recommends a different procedure:

-Don’t waste time correcting grammar with a red pen.
+• Don’t waste time correcting grammar with a red pen.
 Students don’t really learn grammar from seeing those corrections.
 Some professors recommend doing corrections in the first page, then drawing a line, and indicating that mistakes past this point haven’t been corrected, but that student must improve grammar and spelling in the future.
+With the advent of AI, Word processing programs are likely already giving students copious grammar suggestions, so if the paper contains numerous grammar issues, then the student is already ignoring grammar advice and is likely to ignore yours as well (or they make lack mastery of English, which is a different problem).
+Address grammar only if it gets in the way of comprehending what the student is trying to say.

-Read the paper first and then focus on one or two major things for the student to work on.
+• Read the paper first and then focus on one or two major things for the student to work on.
 In other words, rather than reacting to specific sentences, focus on the whole paper and, preferably, type your comments (which might be keyed to handwritten numbers in the margin of the paper).
 Students are often confused by faculty who make too many comments that may give conflicting information (Reder).
 Focus on the big picture.
+E.g., "Your thesis seems to change halfway through the paper, which makes it hard for the reader to follow your argument.
+What do you really want to argue here?"

-Time savers.
-Use a rubric and general comments to the class after the paper, so you don't need to say the same thing for each paper.
-Consider using a timer with a specified number of minutes per paper, to keep you on track.
+• Time savers.
+Use a rubric and give general comments to the class after the paper, so you don't need to say the same thing for each paper.
+Consider using a timer with a specified number of minutes per paper to keep you on track.
 Sometimes it saves time to explain something verbally -- tell the student "see me after class" rather than writing it out (Johnson).

-Consider video feedback: Tanya Hall, Dean Tracy, and Andy Lamey (UC, San Diego) experimented with giving students feedback on their papers for an entire semester using 5-minute videos recorded via the Photo Booth application on Macs, and found that students perceived this feedback as clearer, and more constructive/useful than written feedback, and also that they perceived the professor or TA giving the feedback as more empathetic.
+• Consider video feedback: Tanya Hall, Dean Tracy, and Andy Lamey (UC, San Diego) experimented with giving students feedback on their papers for an entire semester using 5-minute videos and found that students perceived this feedback as clearer, and more constructive/useful than written feedback, and also that they perceived the professor or TA giving the feedback as more empathetic.
 As a result, students were more motivated to use this feedback to productively inform their future work in the course.
 Video feedback also seems to carry the added benefit of reducing the time it takes to offer detailed comments on student papers.

 4. Rewrites and revisions.
 Since the students have never written a philosophy paper before, their first attempt will be problematic.
-They will learn most if part of the process is rewriting the paper after you have commented on in (and, hopefully, after a paper conference).
+They will learn most if part of the process is rewriting the paper after you have commented on it (and, hopefully, after a paper conference; for example you might have a policy like "If you want to submit a revised paper, you must first schedule a 15 minute meeting with me").
 Several observations about rewrites.

 Resources: